asyncapi/modelina/README.md

 ### The generation process

 The generation process uses the predefined `CommonModel`s from the input stage to easily generate models regardless of input.
-The package supports the following output languages:

-- JavaScript
-- TypeScript
-- Java
+The list of supported output languages can be found [here](./docs/generators.md#supported-languages).

 Check out [the example](#example) to see how to use the library and [generators document](./docs/generators.md) for more info.